John McDonnell: Armed police and MI5

-In 2015, McDonnell's name appeared on a letter calling for the armed police and MI5 to be disbanded.
+In 2015, McDonnell's name appeared on a letter calling for armed police and MI5 to be disbanded.
 He claimed that he had not signed the letter, which was produced by the Socialist Campaign for a Labour Victory (SCLV), but he was photographed holding a copy of the letter, although he later said that he did not know that the demand was on the letter.

 2007 Labour leadership campaign

 On 14 July 2006, McDonnell announced his intention to stand for leadership of the Labour Party when Tony Blair announced the date of his resignation.
 He called for "a challenge to the present political consensus", and, "a real Labour government based upon the policies that our supporters expect from us".
 McDonnell said he would like to see a return to the Labour Party's more traditional areas.

 Initially, McDonnell and Michael Meacher were the two candidates representing the left wing of the party.
 McDonnell's campaign concentrated on grassroots efforts, which earned him an endorsement from the Trades Union Congress.
 In a YouGov opinion poll of more than 1,100 Labour Party members asking their preferred choice in the leadership contest, McDonnell received 9% support, and was ranked second to Chancellor Gordon Brown, who led with 80% of the vote.
 Declared supporters included Diane Abbott, Tony Benn, and Ann Cryer.
 In total, eleven Labour MPs declared their support on McDonnell's campaign website.

 Labour Party rules require candidates to be nominated by 12.5% of Labour MPs (45 out of a total of 355 in 2007).
 Gordon Brown received 313 (88.2%) nominations, while McDonnell failed to collect the 45 nominations required to proceed to the Electoral College.
 As the only nominated candidate, Gordon Brown was declared leader by the NEC.